How to add or edit a DMARC record in GoDaddy (step-by-step)

 In the first couple of weeks, reports start arriving.
 Review them in DMARCTrust to identify all legitimate senders.

-Around month two, consider moving to p=quarantine with a low percentage (pct=10) to test enforcement on a subset of traffic.
+Around month two, consider moving to p=quarantine; t=y to dry-run quarantine while receivers apply the next-lower policy.
 Our enforcement playbook explains this gradual approach.

 Donât rush this process.
 The goal is to protect your domain without blocking legitimate email.
 Monitoring makes that possible.